Esther0630/Esther0630.github.io/_pages/about.md

 Scientific Research Experience
 ------
-Through the preliminary analysis of the users and market of software products, plan and analyze the research framework of BIM technology, complete the modeling process and design, and complete the TOE Framework-based Organizational Multi-Level Analysis of BIM Technology Adoption Success: Qualitative Comparative Analysis (QCA) Method.
+* Through the preliminary analysis of the users and market of software products, plan and analyze the research framework of BIM technology, complete the modeling process and design, and complete the TOE Framework-based Organizational Multi-Level Analysis of BIM Technology Adoption Success: Qualitative Comparative Analysis (QCA) Method.
 It is currently an expert external reviewer in the SCI journal Engineering Construction and Architectural Management in the field of engineering management.

-By exploring the innovative problem of prefabricated component VRP, data collection, analysis and modeling were obtained to obtain feedback of the results, and the Research on vehicle routing optimization of prefabricated parts distribution based on cost optimizationwas completed after several optimization paths, which is now being translated.
+* By exploring the innovative problem of prefabricated component VRP, data collection, analysis and modeling were obtained to obtain feedback of the results, and the Research on vehicle routing optimization of prefabricated parts distribution based on cost optimizationwas completed after several optimization paths, which is now being translated.

 Skill Certificates
 ------
-**Data Analysis：**
-SPSS、fsQCA、Excel、python；

-**VR Modeling：**
+* Data Analysis：SPSS、fsQCA、Excel、python；

-Unity3d、Blender、RealityCapture 、Zbrush、CloudCompare、Meshlab、CAD；
+* VR Modeling：Unity3d、Blender、RealityCapture 、Zbrush、CloudCompare、Meshlab、CAD；

-**Architectural Modeling：**
-Revit、Sware BIM for 3D takeoff；
+* Architectural Modeling：Revit、Sware BIM for 3D takeoff；

-**Exploitation：**
-Unity3d；

-**Office：**
-Xmind；

-**Metered Pricing：**
+* Exploitation：Unity3d；

+* Office：Xmind；

-Macro list valuation expert；
+* Metered Pricing：Macro list valuation expert；

-**Certificate License：**
-CET-6、Motor vehicle driver's license、Mandarin Level 2A
+* Certificate License：CET-6、Motor vehicle driver's license、Mandarin Level 2A

 Self Evaluation
 ------
-*Have a complex knowledge of science and engineering, management and investment economics;
+* Have a complex knowledge of science and engineering, management and investment economics;

-2. Have good communication, organization and coordination skills, and students' work, internship work and project topics have be en recognized;
+* Have good communication, organization and coordination skills, and students' work, internship work and project topics have be en recognized;

-3. Strong self-learning ability, like to think actively and innovate; Down-to-earth and steady, careful and serious, strong sense of responsibility.
+* Strong self-learning ability, like to think actively and innovate; Down-to-earth and steady, careful and serious, strong sense of responsibility.